French lawmakers pass bill to help voters cope with soaring prices

 ($1=0.9820 euros)

-(Reporting by Elizabeth Pineau; Writing by Tassilo Hummel; Editing by Clarence Fernandez)
+(Reporting by Elizabeth Pineau; Writing by Tassilo Hummel; Editing by Clarence Fernandez and Christopher Cushing)

 ((tassilo.hummel@thomsonreuters.com ; Twitter handle: @tassilo_hummel;))